- October 15th, 2013

 The website of Crockett and Jones24 is one such example.
 The English company has been handcrafting fine shoes since 1876, and its website undoubtedly reflects this wonderful heritage through both its imagery and type.
 The name style appears on each page, and the individual letterforms echo the decorative style of Victorian design.
 Microsoft Georgia is used sensitively for body text to complement the name style and to reinforce the sense of heritage, quality, style and attention to detail.

 In writing this piece, I found myself thinking of Beatrice Warde’s well-known article from 1932 on printing and type, “The Crystal Goblet,” in which she argues that “printing should be invisible.”
 She specifically addresses type, using the metaphor of wine in a glass to explain that the printed word shouldn’t in any way hinder the meaning of text.
 Warde reasons that type should complement and enhance meaning and increase our understanding and appreciation.

-This connects well with what Marko Dugonjic says in “Designing for the Reading Experience8930”: “Seamlessly digesting written matter is possible only when the typography is well thought out and legibility is facilitated by a considered reading experience.”
+This connects well with what Marko Dugonjic29 says in “Designing for the Reading Experience8930”: “Seamlessly digesting written matter is possible only when the typography is well thought out and legibility is facilitated by a considered reading experience.”
 Obviously Warde’s article predates the Web, but the principles it espouses are relevant today.

 Combinations Of Typefaces